Skip to main content Skip to main navigation Skip to search

 Victorian North East Regional Forest Agreement

-The North East Regional Forest Agreement (RFA) is one of five RFAs in Victoria.
-The Australian and Victorian governments originally signed the North East RFA on 9 August 1999, establishing the framework for the sustainable management of the forests in the North East RFA region.
+The North East Regional Forest Agreement (RFA) was one of five RFAs in Victoria.
+It was terminated on 31 December 2024 and is no longer in force.
+The Australian and Victorian Governments originally signed the North East RFA on 9 August 1999, establishing the framework for the sustainable management of the forests in the North East RFA region.

 This report may not meet Australian Government accessibility guidelines.

-The updated North East Land Tenure and Zoning Map (December 2019) identifies the extent of the comprehensive, adequate and representative reserve system in the North East RFA region.
+The updated North East Land Tenure and Zoning Map (December 2019) identified the extent of the comprehensive, adequate and representative reserve system in the North East RFA region.

 The 1999 North East RFA